Boroughbridge

-Boroughbridge (/ˈbʌrəbrɪdʒ/ BURR-ə-brij) is a town and civil parish in the Harrogate district of North Yorkshire, England.
-Historically part of the West Riding of Yorkshire, it is 16 mi north-west of the county town of York.
+Boroughbridge (/ˈbʌrəbrɪdʒ/ BURR-ə-brij) is a town and civil parish in North Yorkshire, England.
+Historically part of the West Riding of Yorkshire, it is 16 mi north-west of York.
 Until a bypass was built the town lay on the main A1 road from London to Edinburgh, which crosses the River Ure here.

 The civil parish includes the villages of Aldborough and Minskip.

 History

 Toponymy

 The origin of the name 'Boroughbridge' lies in its location relative to Aldborough, the principal settlement during the Roman period and known as Isurium Brigantum.
 Dere Street, the Roman road heading north from York, originally crossed the River Ure just north of Aldborough, but at an unknown date the road was diverted to cross the river at Boroughbridge.
 The place was first mentioned in 1155 in the Latin form pontem de Burgo and by 1298 in the English form Burghbrig ('the bridge near Burgh or Aldborough').
 A new town grew up at the bridge and the Old Town became known as the 'Ald-Borough'.